-9. The earliest reference to a church on this site dates back to 1170 when it was described in Graves History of Cleveland as "an ancient structure of a simple form and small dimensions which together with the Hall adjoining it, was contained within a most of which some traces still exist".
+9. The earliest reference to a church on this site dates back to 1170 when it was described in Graves History of Cleveland as "an ancient structure of a simple form and small dimensions which together with the Hall adjoining it, was contained within a moat of which some traces still exist".
 The dedication of the church to "All Saints" is confirmed by the will of Richard Howthwaite of Inlebie under Arncliffe, yeoman, made in 1571 by which he desired-"my bodie to be buried in the parishe churche porche of All Sanctes at Arncliffe".

 10. The old church building was taken down to make way for the present church in 1821.
 The present parish church dates from the Regency period and contains among its items of interest, Royal Coats of Arms, Effigies of Sir William Colville and Sir Robert Colville circa 1300, a three-decker pulpit, nodding stick and box pews.
-The east window dates from 1370 and contains stained glass from Mount Grace Priory.
+The east window dates from 1370 and contains striped gloss from Mount Cross Priory.
+The alter rolls die.

+and contains stained glass from Mount Grace Priory.
 The altar rails display the craftsmanship of Robert Thompson, the "Mouseman" of Kilburn.
 A credence table by "Wrenman" Bob Hunter of Thirlby was presented to the church in 1999.